What is EMC?

 - Choose an EMC test lab.
 Be sure to choose an EMC lab that is A2LA 17025 accredited.
 EMC accreditation is essential to establishing the validity of your testing when placing products on the market.
 Because of this, though, EMC labs are busy.
 Book your appointment months in advance, and plan out your pre-compliance testing so you can avoid expensive rescheduling.

 For manufacturers in many fields, testing the electromagnetic qualities of a product is an essential step in production.

 EMC testing is a critical step in the manufacturing of medical devices.
 If a medical device is unable to function well with the electrical systems around it, the device may pose a risk to patients.
 The FDA mandates that all medical devices are EMC tested according to IEC standards.

 Everything from your iPhone to your laptop and Xbox undergo EMC tests, especially devices which connect to Wi-Fi and have the potential to emit far-reaching EMI.
-FCC standards call for comprehensive testing before allowing products to enter the marketplace.
+FCC standards call for comprehensive testing of consumer technology before allowing products to enter the marketplace.

 Manufacturers of cars and other automotive machines require EMC testing for both their components, including parts like engines and radios, and the automobiles as a whole.
 BMW, Mercedes and Volkswagen are just a few of the car companies with such standards.